You may find your tortoise moving back and forth in its tank.

 Pacing in female tortoises usually happens for two reasons:

-- Just before they start laying eggs, to find an appropriate nesting spot.
+• Before laying eggs, they need to find an appropriate nesting spot.

 In both cases, the pacing will be accompanied by uncharacteristically aggressive behavior, including: